ADirin/Sep1_Imp_2025/Week1/Home Assignmetn/Project_Plan.md

 # Home Assignment: Software Engineering *Project Plan*

-## You are not allowed to use AI in this course for generating documents, writing code, or performing any other tasks that may affect your competence development
+## You are notrecommended to use AI in this course for generating documents, writing code, or performing any other tasks that may affect your competence development

  ## Assignment Overview
 In this assignment, you are required to develop a short project plan for your software engineering project.
 This plan should provide a clear and concise overview of how you intend to execute the project.
-The final project plan must be submitted in the designated Dropbox on *Moodle* by **25th August**.
+The final project plan must be submitted in the designated Dropbox on *Oma* by **See the deadline in Oma**.

 The project plan should be a well-structured document and should not exceed 10 pages in practice.
 However, in your project plan report, make sure all topics are thoroughly covered, as there are *no page limitations*.
 - Use clear and concise language.
-- Include any necessary diagrams or charts to support your plan.
+- Include any necessary diagrams or charts to support your plan if yo uknow how.
 - Ensure your document is in PDF format before submission.

  **If you have any questions, do not hesitate to contact me during the lecture hours**